BCIT-203/COMM-2216-User-Documentation-Assignment/docs/8-troubleshoot.md

 1. **Identify and Resolve Conflicts**: Git will mark the conflicting sections of the file using conflict markers (<<<<<<<, =======, >>>>>>>).
 Open the conflicted file and manually resolve the differences.

-2. **Stage the Resolved Files**: Once you've resolved the conflict, stage the changes:
+2. **Stage the Resolved Files**: Once you’ve resolved the conflict, stage the changes:

 ```powershell
 git add file.txt